Receive Prompt and Accurate Treatment

 - Red or white patches in the mouth

 - A painful sore, or a sore that fails to heal

 If needed, we will take 3D Scans to get a more detailed look at your mouth and facial structures.

 When you seek an evaluation from an oral surgeon, such as the specialists at Whitewater Oral Surgery Group, a biopsy may be recommended.
 A biopsy is a minimally-invasive procedure that involves taking a small tissue sample of the affected area, which is then sent out to a lab.
 We offer several anesthesia options to keep patients comfortable during any surgical procedure.
 The oral surgeon will formulate a treatment plan based on the results of the biopsy.

 We Are Here To Help

 Whether you’d like to learn more about oral pathology or you’re ready to schedule an appointment, contact Whitewater Oral Surgery Group today.
+We have offices in Boise, Hailey, Star, and Twin Falls, ID.
 Click any button below to learn more.